The Postal Service: Possible second album (2007–2012)

 On June 22, 2007, it was revealed that The Postal Service had begun work on a new album, though the specifics of the production and the release date were vague.
 Gibbard stated, "We're slowly starting.
 We're crawling right now, and whether that crawl turns into a walk remains to be seen.
 But we'll know more towards the end of the year.
 I've just been touring so much and trying to find time to make it happen and make our schedules line up."
 Tamborello added, "We're talking about wanting to finish an album by sometime next year, because we have to work with Death Cab's schedule and stuff.
 I definitely want to do another one."

 On February 29, 2008, Spinner released an article stating that The Postal Service might not release a new album.
 Ben Gibbard stated, "Jimmy and I are still throwing ideas back and forth, but as time goes on, we find ourselves busy with our own music. ...
 We have some stuff, but it's been difficult to find the time and the drive to do the record.
 I'd love to finish it at some point and maybe even do some performances.
 If it's meant to be, it's meant to be."
 In May 2008, Gibbard stated that he and Tamborello were unlikely to release another album "before the end of the decade."

 In a December 2008 interview with Rolling Stone, Gibbard laughed off suggestions that The Postal Service's long overdue follow-up to their 2003 hit Give Up would be an indie version of the Guns N' Roses album Chinese Democracy, which took 15 years to produce and release.
-Gibbard said that both he and Tamborello do not see it as a priority in light of their main projects, Death Cab for Cutie and Dntel, respectively.
+Gibbard said that both he and Tamborello simply do not see it as a priority in light of their main projects, Death Cab for Cutie and Dntel, respectively.
 He said, "The anticipation of the second record has been a far bigger deal for everybody except the two of us...
 I don't know about it being the indie-rock Chinese Democracy, but now that Chinese Democracy has come out, I guess it just becomes the second Postal Service record that will never come out.
 There never really was a plan to do a second album.
 We work from time to time together but we have other things that take up all of our time."

 In November 2012, Ben Gibbard posted on his Twitter account that there are "no plans" to produce another Postal Service record, and did not cite any specific reason for this statement, other than the fact that multiple fans questioned if there was going to be a second album.

+On a 2025 episode of the Bandsplain podcast, Ben Gibbard stated (perhaps in jest) that he would make a second Postal Service album if English rock band The La's themselves ever released a second album.